Jackiebeaugard/spring-angular/README.md

 - Project options:
   - Project SDK: openjdk-15 or whatever the default is
   - Starter service URL: Default https://start.spring.io
-  - Group: com.example
+  - Group: com.mcc
-  - Artifact: task_manager
+  - Artifact: husqr
   - Type: Gradle
   - Language: Java
   - Packaging: Jar
   - Java version: 11
   - Version/Name/Description/Package: leave as default
 - Dependencies:
-  - Web: Spring Web, to get the REST controllers, @Get/@Post mappings
+  - Web: Spring Web, to get the REST controllers, request mappings
   - SQL: Spring Data JPA, to make it easier to access/save data in the database; you may see it referred to as an ORM, or [Object Relational Mapper](https://blog.bitsrc.io/what-is-an-orm-and-why-you-should-use-it-b2b6f75f5e2a)
   - SQL: H2 Database, lightweight in-memory database with minimal configuration
 - That's it!
 Click Next > Finish or Generate, depending on whether you're in Intellij or https://start.spring.io

-- Alternately you can simply download or clone this entire repository, and open the `spring-backend` directory in your IDE
+* Also, feel free to bookmark or fork this repository to refer to later

 ## Concepts: MVC vs API
 ### MVC: Model, View, Controller